 Blood tests are typically used to confirm the results of a skin test; they may also be used instead of skin tests if a serious allergy makes skin testing unsafe.

 Some medications and conditions make blood testing preferable because blood testing doesn’t expose a patient to allergens.
 Medicines on that list include antihistamines, steroids and antidepressants.
-People with life threatening allergies, skin conditions, asthma or heart conditions may all be better candidates for a blood test.
+People with life-threatening allergies, skin conditions, asthma or heart conditions may all be better candidates for a blood test.

 Pulmonary Function Tests

 Pulmonary function tests are used to determine how well your lungs are working.
 They are typically completed in addition to allergy tests.
 The three main tests are spirometry, plethysmography and diffusion capacity.
 Spirometry measures the amount of air you breathe in and out by breathing into a machine.
-Plethysmography measures your lung volume, or the amount of gas in your lungs by having you stand in a small booth and breathe into a mouthpiece.
-The diffusion capacity test evaluates how well the small air sacks within your lungs work by having you breathe in certain gases and breathing out into a machine.
+Plethysmography measures your lung volume, or the amount of gas in your lungs, by having you stand in a small booth and breathe into a mouthpiece.
+The diffusion capacity test evaluates how well the small air sacs within your lungs work by having you breathe in certain gases and breathing out into a machine.

 Call Albany ENT & Allergy Services at (518) 701-2085 for more information or to schedule an appointment.